Scott's Bungalow: The legend

 Col. Scott was one of the officers of the Madras Army who participated in the final assault on Tipu Sultan in 1799.
 After the war, in 1800, Col. Scott was placed in charge of the manufacturing of gun carriages at the Fort, and lived in the Bungalow by the river Cauvery.
 One day in April, Scott left on his horse for inspection at the French Rocks garrison, and returned the next day.
 On return, the day being 19 April 1817, he found his wife and two daughters all dead of cholera.
-After this, According to local legend, Col. Scott is said to have disappeared suddenly without a trace.
+After this, according to local legend, Col. Scott is said to have disappeared suddenly without a trace.
 Some other locals believed that he had driven his horse carriage into the torrential Cauvery River.
 The Mysore Maharaja (according to some accounts, the Governor of Seringapatam) gave orders for the house and furniture to be maintained as it is, on the hope that Col. Scott would return one day.
 This never happened, but succeeding kings of the Wodeyar dynasty kept the tradition of maintaining the Scott’s Bungalow alive.

 The reality

-According to other accounts, while the story of the tragedy of Col. Scott losing his wife and children are true.
-However, his wife is said to have died during childbirth on 19 April 1817 and his two daughters due to cholera.
+According to other accounts, while the story of the tragedy of Col. Scott losing his wife and children are true, his wife is said to have died during childbirth on 19 April 1817 and his two daughters due to cholera.
 Also, few others discount the fact that the Cauvery in April is never in a torrential flow.
 Scott never really vanished as the legend says.
-Rather, Scott, left the Bungalow as it stood, and left to Madras without informing any locals or the Mysore Government, and there he was able to get medical leave and proceeded to England (or Ireland).
-Therein 1821, he was promoted as major-general and died in London on 1 January 1833.
+Rather, Scott left the Bungalow as it stood, and left to Madras without informing any locals or the Mysore Government, and there he was able to get medical leave and proceeded to England (or Ireland).
+There, in 1821, he was promoted to major-general and died in London on 1 January 1833.
 The bungalow had remained un-tenanted and untouched.
 It was cleaned and maintained on a regular basis, and according to witnesses who viewed it in 1906, it was still left the same way as Scott has left it in 1817.